Hollako/Tasmota-IR-Ready/README.md

 - **Direct** - each source has its own unique IR code; selecting a source sends that code immediately
 - **Cycle** - a single IR code cycles through inputs; the integration tracks the current position and presses the button the right number of times to reach the target source

+**Optional sensors:**

+- `power_sensor` - external binary sensor entity reflecting the TV/device physical power state; keeps HA in sync when the device is controlled by the original remote or another means

 ---

 ## Fan